sharp30/Stealer-Unicorns/README.md

 ## Stealing ##
 The program steals:
   * keylogging
-  * IP address the computer is talking with.
+  * Network Communication.
   * OS details
   * Running Proccess
   * Screenshots
-  * Connected User and groups.
+  * Windows Username and Groups.

 after every minute the program writes all the data into a txt file (placed in a hidden directory).

 ## Processes Closing ##
 The virus will close 5 running process: